Series: DeKalb’s water shenanigans

 Water is the new TIF

-This is second of a series.
-First one is here.
 For years, DeKalb bailed out its general operating budget with tax increment financing (TIF) funds.
 TIF administrative fees helped soften the blows following the 2008 market crashes and assisted the hiring spree after that.
-Now the enormous “TIF 1” district is gone, replaced by the…
+Now the enormous “TIF 1” district is gone, replaced by the “Downtown TIF” that is but a shadow of its previously…

-First of a series.
 The Better Government Association recently published an article about Joliet’s ambitious and controversial mayor, who plans to buy Lake Michigan water from Chicago.
 [Water scarcity] tensions have arrived in northeastern Illinois, which, despite its proximity to the world’s fourth-largest source of fresh water, faces a coming water crisis.
-Among the first…
+Among the first battlegrounds are Chicago’s southwest…

 A look back: DeKalb and its radium water